How Auctions Work

 All successful bidders get the same rate, yield, or discount margin as the highest accepted bid.

 If you bid through your TreasuryDirect account, you can see the results of your bid after 5 PM Eastern time on auction day.
-In your TreasuryDirect account, select Current Holdings, Pending Purchases, then Reinvestments.
+In your TreasuryDirect account, select Current Holdings, Pending Purchases and Reinvestments, select the pending security you wish to view, and then Submit.
 The price you see is for each $100 of your bid.

 For a more general view of the auction results, you can: